 Another way to grow your business is to build relationships with other real estate professionals and related fields, such as mortgage brokers, home inspectors, and so on.
 These referral relationships can be a great source of new business.

 Finally, make sure you are always working on improving your marketing and lead generation efforts.
 By constantly generating new leads, you will ensure that you always have a pipeline of potential customers to work with.

 One of the benefits of being a real estate agent is that as your own boss, you can have a flexible schedule.
-You can work when it is convenient for you and take time off when you need to.
+Real estate is a small business model.
+Real estate agents work when it is convenient for them and take time off when they need to.
 This is perfect for people who want to have a good work-life balance with the flexibility to create their own schedule.